joshembling/laragenie/README.md

 ### Index files

 The quickest way to index files is to pass in singular values to the `directories` or `files` array in the Laragenie config.
-When you run the 'Index Files' command you will have the option to reindex these files.
-This will help in keeping your laragenie bot up to date.
+When you run the 'Index Files' command you will always have the option to reindex these files.
+This will help in keeping your Laragenie bot up to date.

+Select 'yes', when prompted with `Do you want to index your directories and files saved in your config?`

 ```php
 'indexes' => [